UMAprotocol/UMIPs/UMIPs/umip-152.md

 struct Proposal {
     Transaction[] transactions;
     uint256 requestTime;
-    bytes ancillaryData;
-    bool status;
 }
 ```

-The module contract stores an array of `Proposal` objects and a string reference to an off-chain set of rules that have been publicly published, which may be an IPFS hash, a URI, or something else.
+The module contract stores a mapping of proposal hashes to their proposal time, to verify proposals during execution and to prevent duplicate proposals.
+The contract also stores a string reference to an off-chain set of rules that have been publicly published, which may be an IPFS hash, a URI, or something else.

+Other important configuration variables stored by the contract are the collateral token address (for bonds), the amount of collateral tokens proposers and disputers are required to post as a bond, the liveness period for disputes, the identifier used by the module, and the address of the Optimistic Oracle and the Finder.

 ```
+// This maps proposal hashes to the proposal timestamps. mapping(bytes32 => uint256) public proposalHashes;

+// Since finder is set during setUp, you will need to deploy a new Optimistic Governor module if this address need to be changed in the future.
+FinderInterface public immutable finder;

+IERC20 public collateral;
-Proposal[] public proposals;
+uint64 public liveness;
+// Extra bond in addition to the final fee for the collateral type. uint256 public bondAmount;
 string public rules;
+// This will usually be "ZODIAC" but a deployer may want to create a more specific identifier. bytes32 public identifier;
+OptimisticOracleInterface public optimisticOracle;
 ```

 When a user creates a proposal, they submit an array of transactions along with an optional explanation that explains the intent and purpose of the transactions, which is useful for voters trying to understand the transactions and whether or not they follow the published rules.